 It’s no surprise that fighting games proved popular as a genre for home consoles, with many of the most highly regarded titles being converted from arcade originals.

-That’s not the whole story, however, as you’ll soon see from the list of the Best PS1 Fighting Games – which have been compiled from the highest rated titles in the genre on Metacritic.
+That’s not the whole story, however, as you’ll soon see from the list of the Best PS1 Fighting Games.

 There was a bizarre prejudice against 2D fighting games in the press at the time of release, with a common complaint being that they looked and felt dated – this wasn’t relegated to fighting games exclusively, but rather 2D games in general – so user scores tend to reflect the more commonly held contemporary views of all types of fighter.